 Of course, always remove all diseased plant material from the garden.
 Wait until the first hard, killing frost and remove the diseased plants while they are still limp.
 Do not compost diseased plants, as diseases may persist in your compost pile.

-However, leave some piles of whole leaves (not shredded) in corners of your yard for overwintering pollinators.
-Butterflies will overwinter in a chrysalis hanging from a dead plant, native bees will “hibernate” in the hollow stem of a bee balm plant, birds will flit around spent sunflowers, and caterpillars will roll into the seed pod of milkweed plant.
+Certainly, rake leaves off paths and paving where they can make underfoot conditions slippery.
+But wherever you can, just let them be!
+A few out-of-the-way leaf piles, perhaps in the corner of your yard or under shrubs, provide invaluable habitats for overwintering pollinators.
+Butterflies will overwinter in a chrysalis hanging from a dead plant, native bees will “hibernate” in the hollow stem of a bee balm plant, birds will flit around spent sunflowers, and caterpillars will roll into the seedpod of a milkweed plant.
+(Leave the leaves whole; do not shred.)

-The cool weather of October makes it the ideal time to plant most shrubs and trees.
 The soil is still warm and plants have time to get established before kicking off new growth in the spring.
-To plant a shrub or tree, dig a hole slightly larger than the root ball of the plant, set the plant in the hole at the same height it was growing in its nursery pot, mulch, and water.
+To plant a shrub or tree, dig a hole slightly larger than the root ball of the plant, set the plant in the hole at the same height that it was growing at in its nursery pot, mulch, and water.

 8. Add Fall Bulbs for Spring Flowers!

-Spring-flowering bulbs such as tulips, daffodils, snowdrops, allium, hyancinth, fritillaria, and crocus should be planted in late October into early November.
-Larger bulbs are best planted 8 inches deep; smaller bulbs 4 inches deep.
-Bulbs are best planted in groups or beds of the same color but you can also scatter bulbs across your perennial beds for pops of color in early spring.
+Plant by late October into early November.
+Larger bulbs are best planted 8 inches deep; smaller bulbs, 4 inches deep.
+Bulbs are best planted in groups or beds of the same color, but you can also scatter bulbs across your perennial beds for pops of color in early spring.
 If deer are a problem in your area, avoid tulips.
 Stick to daffodils and allium and crocus.

 Tip: If possible, use a sharp spade to turn your garden soil.
 Tilling is fine for large gardens, but it can move pests and diseases from one section of your garden to another.